jpgsantos/Subcellular_workflow/Docs/Scripts.rst

 Scripts
 =======

-In this workflow we use one main script that calls all the relevant functions top be used.
+In this workflow we use one main script that calls all the relevant functions to be used.
-To run this script MATLAB\ |Reg| should be opened with the folder called Matlab as the main folder.
+To run this script MATLAB\ |Reg| should be opened with the folder "Matlab" from our repository as the main folder.
 When running the script a user facing prompt should be generated that allows the user to choose;

-- The model to use (from all the models that are in the Matlab/model folder)
+- The model to use (from all the models that are in the "Matlab/model" folder)

-- The settings file to use on the model
+- The settings file to use on the model (From the settings files present in "Matlab/model/settings")

 - The analysis to be performed, with the following options: